slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - it’s just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
 - the real diversity that matters is the diversity of ideas, not the diversity of skin color.
 - few tv channels equalized culture.
-- the revolutionaries always become the new dictators
-- rigid regimes are doomed when they become flexible.
+- Rigid regimes are doomed when they become flexible.
+The revolutionaries always become the new dictators.
-- the struggle between collectivists and the individual is as old as humanity itself.
+- The struggle between collectivists and the individual is as old as humanity itself.
 - all poverty is energy poverty.
-- never apologize to the politically correct.
+- Never apologize to the politically correct.
-- if you want to destroy any nation without war, make adultery or nudity common in the young generation.
+- If you want to destroy any nation without war, make adultery or nudity common in the young generation.
 - Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.
 - low-key activism is often just narcisism. most people don’t really understand the issuesthey are being activist about.
 It’s just virtue signaling on Social Media.
 A young generation doesn’t know what a really debate dosen’t include demonizing people and get them canceled.
 - 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.